 Throughout the consultation and construction period, Attraction Source will be bringing you the latest news and information on what is set to be one of the largest developments the UK leisure industry has ever seen.
 We have summarised what we know so far into this helpful guide, and will be keeping it up to date with all the latest news and developments surrounding the project.

-Once completed, the proposed theme park will boast over 50 rides and attractions based upon popular film and television shows.
-With agreements in place with Paramount Pictures, BBC Worldwide, and ITV Studios, developers have a wide catalogue of intellectual properties to choose from.
-Developers have also formed a partnership with the British Film Institute (BFI) who will provide strategic input on how the project can best incorporate British film and talent into the new entertainment resort.
+Once completed, the proposed theme park will boast over 50 rides and attractions based upon original concepts and popular film and television shows.
+Developers have formed a partnership with the British Film Institute (BFI) who will provide strategic input on how the project can best incorporate British film and talent into the new entertainment resort.
 The BFI will ensure that the UK’s film industry will play a central role across the resort’s attractions, building on already well-known brands, and helping British cinema reach new, international audiences.
 Set within a number of themed areas, so far developers have confirmed there will be up to twelve major rides, family attractions, water rides, adrenaline rides, and signature entertainment shows and cultural events.

 The London Resort will be the first European development of its kind to be built from scratch since the opening of Disneyland Paris in 1992 and is being billed as one of the most ambitious theme park projects ever in Europe.
 Eventually, it will become a two-park resort with the first gate opening in 2024, and the second gate opening within five years.
 It is anticipated that around 60-70% of the attractions will be undercover.